ibm-cloud-docs/containers/cs_ingress.md

 * An Ingress resource in the staging namespace that specifies the host as `stage.mycluster.us-south.containers.mybluemix.net` and the path as `/myservice`.

 Now, both URLs resolve to the same domain and are thus both serviced by the same ALB.
 However, because the resource in the staging namespace is registered with the `stage` subdomain, the Ingress ALB correctly routes requests from the `stage.mycluster.us-south.containers.mybluemix.net/myservice` URL to only the `stage` version of the app.

+**Note**:
+* The Ingress subdomain wildcard, `*.<cluster_name>.<region>.containers.mybluemix.net`, is registered be default for your cluster.
+However, if you want to use wildcard subdomains with the Ingress subdomain, TLS is not supported.
+* If you want to use a custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`.
+To manage the TLS termination while using your custom domain, you must get a wildcard certificate.

 ### Choosing an Ingress configuration
 {: #choose_config}